HuskieRobotics/3061-lib/README.md

 * If you are using all CTRE hardware, use the Swerve Project Generator in Tuner X. Copy the values from the generated TunerConstants.java file into your RobotConfig subclass, DrivetrainIOCTRE.java, and SwerveConstants.java as appropriate.
 * If you are not using all CTRE hardware, do the following.
-    * Checking motor and encoder directions:
-        * The drive motor, angle motor, and angle encoder constants in SwerveModuleConstants should be configured appropriately for the MK4 and MK4i swerve modules.
-However, it doesn't hurt to verify.
-        * If you want to verify the following, the ```Subsystem``` example subsystem can be used with ```TESTING``` set to true to directly control the associated motor.
-Set ```MOTOR_CAN_ID``` in ```SubsystemConstants``` to the appropriate CAN ID and ensure that CAN ID is not specified for any swerve motor in ```DefaultRobotConfig```.
-Use Shuffleboard to set the motor power.
-        * When the drive motor is supplied a positive input, it should turn the swerve module wheel such that the robot moves forward; if not, negate.
-        * When the angle motor is supplied a positive input, it should rotate the swerve module wheel such that the wheel rotates in the CCW direction; if not, negate.
-        * When the angle motor rotates the swerve module wheel in a CCW direction, the CANcoder should increase its reading; if not, set to negate.
     * Setting Steer Offsets (e.g., ```FRONT_LEFT_MODULE_STEER_OFFSET_ROT```) in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
         * For finding the offsets, use a piece of 2x1 extrusion that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight
         * Point the bevel gears of all the wheels in the same direction (either facing left or right), and preferably you should have the wheels facing in the direction where a positive input to the drive motor drives forward; if for some reason you set the offsets with the wheels backwards, you can change the appropriate ```DRIVE_MOTOR_INVERTED``` in ```SwerveModuleConstants``` to fix